passkeydeveloper/passkeys.dev/content/en/docs/reference/terms/index.md

 From the technical side, there are two flavors of passkeys: [synced](#synced-passkey) and [device-bound](#device-bound-passkey).

+## Passkey Provider

+An app and/or service that is responsible for storing and managing passkeys.
+Many operating systems include a default passkey provider, and many also support [third-party](#third-party-passkey-provider) providers.

 ## Platform authenticator

 A FIDO authenticator that is built-in to a user's device.